Argentina ~ Corrientes, Estancia La Rosita & Gaucho Rides

 You will be well fed with traditional Correntino cooking and plenty of excellent Argentine beef and lamb (vegetarians can be catered for with advance warning)

-Rates include - 1 night twin accommodation in Buenos Aires, 2 nights overnight sleeper bus, 6 nights twin estancia accommodation, all riding, all meals (except lunch & dinner in Buenos Aires), drinks, guiding services, equipment, return bus tickets Buenos Aires-Esquina, and transfers between Esquina and Estancia La Rosita.
+Rates include - 2 nights overnight sleeper bus, 6 nights twin estancia accommodation, all riding, all meals, drinks, guiding services, equipment, return bus tickets Buenos Aires-Esquina, and transfers between Esquina and Estancia La Rosita.

 Estancia stays - on request, year round